ajohnson5/fpl-classic-pipeline/README.md

 *   Parquet files are loaded into BigQuery Tables for ad-hoc analysis,scheduled queries and visualisation using Looker Studio (Optional).
 *   Pre-defined queries are run on BigQuery tables and the contents stored once again in GCS to service Dash web app.

+The documentation for this project can be found in the [Wiki](https://github.com/ajohnson5/fpl-classic-pipeline/wiki).

 ## Pipeline functionality